rails/rails/guides/source/active_record_basics.md

 ---------

-Active Record callbacks allow you to attach code to certain events in the life-cycle of your models.
+Active Record callbacks allow you to attach code to certain events in the lifecycle of your models.
 This enables you to add behavior to your models by executing code when those events occur, like when you create a new record, update it, destroy it, and so on.

 ```ruby
 class User < ApplicationRecord